KxSystems/docs/docs/kb/compression/fsicasestudy.md

   </tbody>
 </table>

-The table below displays the second executions of the queries, i.e., data was sourced from memory (page cache) hence the storage speed impact is smaller.
+The table below displays the second executions of the queries, that is, data was sourced from memory.
+Because these used the page cache, the storage speed impact is smaller.
 Query `` select medMidSize: med (bsize + asize) % 2 from quoteNorm where date=2022.03.31, sym=`CIIG.W `` without compression executed in less than 1 msec, so we rounded up the execution time to 1 msec to avoid division by zero.

 Observe OS cache impact - higher ratios and more dark red cells.